 Health Indicator Report of Foodborne Illness - Campylobacter Infections

 ''Campylobacter'' is one of the most common bacterial causes of diarrheal illness in the United States.
 Most cases occur as isolated, sporadic events, and not as a part of a large outbreak.
-The majority of those infected will experience symptoms within 2-5 days after exposure to the bacteria; this may be accompanied by nausea and vomiting.
+The majority of those infected will experience symptoms within 2-5 days after exposure to the bacteria, including diarrhea, severe abdominal cramping, and fever; this may be accompanied by nausea and vomiting.
 The illness typically lasts one week, but may be prolonged in some individuals and relapse can occur.
 Long-term complications are rare, but include reactive arthritis and Guillain-Barre Syndrome.
 All age groups can be infected by ''Campylobacter'' bacteria.
 The infection is acquired by eating or drinking food contaminated with ''Campylobacter'' bacteria.
 Illness may also be spread by direct contact with an infected person or animal.
 Improperly cooked poultry, untreated water, and unpasteurized (raw) milk are the main sources of infection.

 Data Interpretation IssuesThe rate reported is the number of cases in Utah per 100,000 population per year.